GamGam1/documentManagement/README.md

     * Database set up
     * AWS S3 Account
 * Connecting to Database
-    * Make an `application.properties` file in the resource `backend/src/main/resources` folder, and copy the lines provided in the `application-properties-template.txt` file.
+    * Make an `application.properties` file in the resource `backend/src/main/resources` folder, and copy the lines provided in the `template-AppProp.txt` file which is located in the `template` folder.
 Fill in the blanks.
     *  Run the application to make sure it is all working
+    *
+## Security

+- Passwords are securely hashed using BCrypt.
+- JWTs are used to authenticate and authorize users.
+- Only authenticated users can access protected endpoints.
+- Users can only interact with their own data.
+- Admin role can be extended to manage users or access analytics (planned).

 ## Database Information